Jelly-Pudding/ereddicator/README.md

   - Downvoted content
   - Hidden posts
 - **Reddit Data Export Support**: You can process content from Reddit's data export.
 Although it requires more effort on your part, it is ***highly recommended*** you take advantage of this feature as it ensures all of your content is processed.
 See [Reddit Data Export Request](#reddit-data-export-request) for instructions.
 - **Edit-Only Mode**: For comments and posts, you can choose to only edit the content without deleting it.
-This is ***recommended*** as Reddit is capable of restoring your content.
-It is also recommended as web crawlers that picked up your original content may overwrite it with the new text.
+This is ***highly recommended*** for a couple of reasons:
+  - Reddit is capable of restoring deleted content, but if you edit content first and leave it edited for some time, any future restoration would likely recover the edited version rather than the original content.
+  - Web crawlers and archives that previously captured your content may overwrite their records with your edited version.
 - **Delete-Only Mode**: For comments and posts, you can choose to directly delete content without editing it first.
 This can be useful if you want to avoid potential auto-moderator actions that might be triggered by edited content.
 Some subreddits may have auto-moderators configured to take action on edited content which could result in unwanted bans.
 - **Karma Threshold**: You can set karma thresholds for comments and posts.
 Content with karma above or equal to the threshold will be preserved.
 - **Preserve Gilded Content**: Option to preserve comments and posts that have been gilded (received Reddit gold).